Riley-Py/UWaterloo-Work/SCI 238/Chapter 1 - A Modern View of the Universe/Age of and Motion Within the Universe.md

 ### How do our lifetimes compare to the age of the universe?
 - Human civilization is just a few seconds old, and a human lifetime is a fraction of a second

+## Motion in Space
+- Earth rotates around its axis on